harbingerofme/DebugToolkit/README.md

 		* Some commands have not yet been implemented this way and merely do nothing, expect fixes for that in `3.2.X` updates.
 		* When a player is needed for a command, dedicated servers will have to fully qualify their command.
 * **Additions**
+    * **3.2.1** reworked `spawn_ai` so that it can now spawn multiple enemies.
+As a result the command arguments have been shuffled around a bit.
     * Added the null portal to `add_portal`
     * `reload_all_config` makes a best effort to reload all plugins' configurations.
     * Permission system: